-Antibody A protein that is produced by a person's immune system to target and destroy alien substances in the blood such as bacteria
+A protein that is produced by a person's immune system to target and destroy alien substances in the blood such as bacteria Antibody its color or radioactivity depending on the type of bio-label used.

-A tag that is chemically attached to an individual cell.
-These tags, or bio-labels, help to identify or track the cell on basis of its color or radioactivity depending on the type of bio-label used.
+Bio-label A tag that is chemically attached to an individual cell.
+These tags, or bio-labels, help to identify or track the cell on basis of works in collaboration with regulations issued by the U.S. Centers for Medicare and Medicaid under authority granted the Agency by the Clinical Laboratory Improvement Amendments (CLIA).
+(See also "CLIA" and "Laboratory Developed Test

-Cancerization The act of transforming a normal cell or tissue to a cancerous state.
+The act of transforming a normal cell or tissue to a cancerous state.
+Cancerization